ronanguilloux/pleasenofb.com/README.md

 -----

 A no-facebook-please web app to run locally.
-It replaces any "Connect" / "I like" / other FB button with a custom message, saving you some of your bandwidth, concentration & time.
+It erases any "Connect" / "I like" / other FB button from the websites you browse, saving you some of bandwidth, concentration & time.

 PREREQUISITES